kubernetes/community/contributors/design-proposals/scheduling/scheduling-policy.md

 #### required

-This allows to require toleration in the following forms of:
+This requires toleration in the following forms of:

 - tolerations that tolerates taints with key named `projectA-dedicated` with all effects.

-##### Fine-grain allowed tolerations
+- tolerations that tolerates taints with key named `node-misc` with `NoSchedule` effect.

 ```yaml
 apiVersion: policy/v1alpha1